Santiago548/learn-co-sandbox/dnd_5e/README.md

 # Dnd5e

-"Welcome to the 5th Edition Class manuel . information available are hit Die and Proficiencies of all Classes"
+"Welcome to the 5th Edition Class manuel . information available are hit Die, saving throws, subclasses and Proficiencies of all Classes"

 ## Installation